MENUStore News Contact Give ☰

-Project Mañana has provided 465 impoverished children with The Shoe That Grows in the Dominican Republic. [more]
+Project Mañana has provided 715 impoverished children with high-quality shoes in the Dominican Republic. [more]

-Project Mañana has created 41 jobs for impoverished people in the Dominican Republic. [more]
+Project Mañana has created 52 jobs for impoverished people and missionaries in the Dominican Republic. [more]

 This project provides a nutritious meal to impoverished children, 5 days per week.Learn More